elvezjp/IXV-util-MarkItDown/README_en.md

 ## Usage

-When executed, you are first asked to choose **MarkItDown mode** or **NoMarkItDown mode**.
-After choosing, specify your input as follows:
+Specify your input files as follows:

 ```bash
 # Convert a single file